Thomas B. Stanley: Later years

 After his gubernatorial term ended, Stanley resumed his oversight of the furniture business, as well as became vice president and director of the First National Bank, and chairman of the Commission on State and Local Revenues and Expenditures.
-However, the Byrd Organization imploded in the 1960s, after U.S. Supreme Court decisions upholding the one-man, one-vote principle, including Davis v.
-Mann.

 Death

-Stanley died in Martinsville, Virginia on July 10, 1970 and is buried in Roselawn Burial Park.
+Stanley died in Martinsville, Virginia, on July 10, 1970, and is buried in Roselawn Burial Park.
 His home Stoneleigh was listed on the National Register of Historic Places in 1982.